 Jump to:

-Related: For more Thanksgiving brunch ideas, try my pumpkin chai latte and pumpkin crullers.
+Related: For more Thanksgiving brunch ideas, try my pumpkin chai latte, spiced cranberry mimosa and pumpkin crullers.

 Ingredients

-Let’s chat ingredients.
+Let’s chat about the ingredients.
 Here’s everything we need to make this Thanksgiving mimosa.

 Step-by-Step Instructions

-Step 3: When we’re ready for Thanksgiving mimosas, we grab a Champagne flute and pour a touch of infused orange juice on the bottom and then top with our bubbly of choice.
+Step 4: With our pretty sugared rim prepared, we’re ready for our holiday mimosa.
+We grab a Champagne flute and pour a touch of infused orange juice on the bottom and then top with our bubbly of choice (photo 4).

 Recipe FAQs

 For the Champagne, you don’t need to spend too much.
 Leave the fancy stuff for sipping on its own.
-A $10 bottle of Champagne is perfect for this Thanksgiving mimosa.
+A $10 bottle of Champagne or sparkling wine is perfect for this Thanksgiving mimosa.

 We can certainly reach for standard Champagne flutes.
 They’re pretty and never go out of style.
 However, for this batch, I used these French Champagne glasses.
 I just love how these glasses blend elegance with a rustic vibe, which is perfect for Thanksgiving.